 I write and produce every word, aspect and element of this website.
 There is no source of funding whatsoever.
 The content is mine alone, although inspiration and ideas come from disparate sources.
 I do not claim that it is in any way perfect, but it is 100% genuine.

 The perspectives I present are based on my personal experiences as a seven-day-a-week carer for a parent with Lewy Body Dementia.
 I’m active in local associations and highly engaged on social media.
 I’ve had years in the LBD trenches caring for my Loved One.
-She was diagnosed in 2008, and is still doing remarkably well despite the ravages of the condition.
+She was diagnosed in 2008, and did remarkably well despite the ravages of the condition, until a very sudden crisis occurred: a “silent” pneumonia from which she could not recover, landing her in the ER, then the ICU, and spending her last moments surrounded by her family on August 3, 2016.
+Grace filled but missed always.

 Here’s to making the journey a little less dark.
 And towards a lessening of the terrible costs of Lewy Body Dementia: to the individuals who are assaulted by it, to those that care for them, and to the societal and health-care costs it brings.